(Extracted from Annual Report 2019)

-The Group faced a challenging business environment in FY2018 with weak global economic condition as well as volatile currency movements.
+The Group faced a challenging business environment in FY2019 with weak global economic condition as well as volatile currency movements.

-The Group's consolidated revenue from continuing operations increased slightly by $0.44 million from $4.15 million for the financial year ended 30 June 2017 (“FY2017”) to $4.59 million in FY2018 while the Group's gross profit margin decreased due to lower gross profit margin contributed from the NGV business.
+The Group's consolidated revenue decreased slightly by $0.13 million from $4.59 million for the financial year ended 30 June 2018 ("FY2018") to $4.46 million in FY2019.
+The slight decrease of the Group's gross profit margin from 31% to 29% was due to the lower gross profit margin from both trading and NGV related business.

-The Group's businesses are expected to remain challenging for the financial year ending 30 June 2019 (“FY2019”) mainly due to pricing pressure from customers and rising operational costs.
+The Group's businesses are expected to remain challenging for the financial year ending 30 June 2020 ("FY2020") mainly due to pricing pressure from customers and rising operational costs.
 However, the Group remains focused in enhancing its operational efficiency and monitoring its operating expenses in the face of economic uncertainties, to enhance the profitability of its existing businesses.
-While the market condition is expected to remain challenging in FY2019 and likely to impact the Group's existing business performance, management will continue to focus on restructuring and consolidating its existing businesses, without incurring major capital expenditure.
+While the market condition is expected to remain challenging in FY2020 and likely to impact the Group's existing business performance, management will continue to focus on its existing businesses, without incurring major capital expenditure.

 On behalf of the Board, I would like to thank all shareholders for their continued loyalty and support to the Company.